Are you after a slice of country life at an affordable price? This neat two bedroom home has a 'value for money' price tag.

 Buyers please note: All measurements are approximate.
 Boundaries marked on images are for visual purposes only.
 Buyers should complete their own due diligence, including a visual inspection before entering into an offer to purchase the property.

-This property at 100 Francis Street, Popanyinning is a two bedroom, one bathroom house listed for sale by Sandra Hortin at Elders Real Estate.
+This property at 100 Francis Street, Popanyinning is a two bedroom, one bathroom house sold by Sandra Hortin at Elders Real Estate on 21 Mar 2024.

 Popanyinning is an Aboriginal name, first recorded by the surveyor John Forrest in 1869, for a pool in the Hotham River.
 Some records spell the place Popanying, or Popanyining, but these appear to just be misspellings of the original name.
 The meaning of Popanyinning is not known.